quixio/quix-streams/src/StreamingDataFrames/docs/quix-platform.md

 If you are deploying your Quix Streams application to the Quix platform directly, all you need for ensuring everything connects as expected is to use the
 `Application.Quix()` instance.

-`Application.Quix()` automatically configures the application to use Quix Kafka broker using API token, and it also provides API to than allowing topics to auto create via `auto_create_topics=True` parameter.
+`Application.Quix()` automatically configures the application to use Quix Kafka broker and underlying API which allows topic creation.
 <br>
 By default, `Application.Quix()` use `auto_create_topics=True`.